 - picked, washed, and bottled 18 quarts of green grape juice (the concords will be coming on shortly)

 - dispatched, plucked, cut up, and frozen a dozen rowdy roosters (and we’re currently bottling 18 pints of golden chicken broth to go with it!)

 And can I just say that during this whole process, we’ve washed a bloody ton of dishes?!

 I’m pretty sure my hands have been pruny for at least two weeks straight!

 There have been county fairs and rodeos, a couple family reunions, a quick overnight camping trip, and the first day of grouse hunting on top of it all.

 In fact, at this very moment, it’s 11:47pm.
 Tonight’s dishes are finally done.
-The Little Monkey has been asleep for a few of hours.
+The little monkey has been asleep for a few hours.
 Most of the lights are turned off.
 And here we are, just me and Lindsey, sitting at our hand-me-down kitchen table, listening to the friendly old hissing of our pressure canner as it works its magic on the aforementioned chicken broth.